BraXi/pragma/README.md

 Pragma so far had introduced following additions and changes to Q2 engine:
 - It's completly standalone, does not require Quake2 assets
 - completly platform independant QuakeC Virtual Machine instead of native game library
+- Improved OpenGL renderer with a noticeable perf improvment, post process effects, GLSL shaders -- complete removal of color palette, 8bit textures and ancient hardware releated code
+- Support for high resolution textures, you're not limited to 256x256px anymore
-- dedicated server binary (currently windows only)
+- dedicated server binary (win32 + linux x86 are the only targets for now)
-- Improved network protocol -- higher asset limits, full precision float coordinates, more control over entities compared to Q2
+- Improved network protocol -- higher asset limits, full precision coordinates, more control over entities compared
+- Supports Qbism extended BSP format allowing for much more detailed and bigger maps
 - server-side game, client-side game and GUI QC programs
 - MD3 models with raised limits
-- updated OpenGL renderer -- complete removal of color palette, 8bit textures and ancient hardware releated code
 - lots of bug fixes and improvments to logic where necessary
 - removed obscure "features" and ancient code, including CDAudio, IPX, qhost, conproc and more...
 - its super simple even for newbies - all you need is a text editor and FTEQCC compiler to create your first mod, any change to QC programs will be instantly loaded by reloading map

 ## Other notable planned changes:
-- support for BSPs with increased limits, lightgrids, vertexnormals and lightmapped turb (liquid) surfaces
+- usage of bspx lumps lightgrids, normals and decoupledlm
-- linux support
+- proper linux support (pragma runs fine in Wine, for now only native linux dedicated server binary)
-- modern renderer (Vulkan or OGL4+)
 - native 64bit binaries

 ## Directory overview: